 The BEST application and accompanying instructions are routinely updated to reflect programmatic changes.
-The effective date is indicated in the upper left-hand corner of each page.
+The effective date is indicated in the upper right-hand corner of each page.
 Only the most updated application will be considered accurate and complete.
 All others will need to be resubmitted using the most current application.

 Frequently Asked Questions

 Yes, but they must become a vendor with the state of Texas first.
 All physicians, facilities and anesthesiologists wishing to partner with the BEST program must complete an Ap-152 Application for Texas Identification Number form.
 This form may be obtained by contacting the BEST program specialist via email at: BESTprogram@hhs.texas.gov.
 A 74-176 Direct Deposit form will also be provided.
 This process may take up to 10 business days.